Can India’s Shrimp Industry Overcome Hit from US Tariffs

 The United States is the world’s largest consumer and importer of shrimp, with annual consumption exceeding 680 million kilograms.
 More than half of this demand is met through imports, with India as a leading supplier.
 In the fiscal year ended March 2025, Indian shrimp exports to the U.S. were $2.7 billion, more than a third of the country’s total seafood exports of $7.5 billion.
 Shrimp accounts for three quarters of the value of India’s total marine exports.

-Last year, nearly 90 per cent of India’s one million ton shrimp output was exported.
-Due to the drop in US demand, farm gate prices for shrimp have plunged in India.
+Last year, nearly 90 per cent of India’s one million metric tonnes shrimp output was exported.
+Due to the drop in US demand, farm-gate prices for shrimp have plunged in India.
 Farmers and processors in India are laying off thousands of laborers and reducing working hours for others.
 The drop in income is also forcing some farmers, especially small farmers with high debt burden, to abandon their shrimp ponds.

 Over the past decade or so, the rise in India’s shrimp exports have been driven by growing demand from China, the European Union and Russia, in addition to the US.
-In fiscal year 2025, China imported roughly 136,000 metric tonnes, the second-largest market for Indian shrimp.
-While a significant domestic producer, China imports large quantities of shrimp due to strong demand.
+In fiscal year 2025, China imported roughly 136,000 tonnes, the second-largest market for Indian shrimp.
+While a significant domestic producer, China imports large quantities to meet demand.

-Major competitors to India include Vietnam, Ecuador, and Indonesia.
-In 2024, .
-Vietnam exported around 1.3 million tonnes of shrimp, Ecuador roughly 1.2 million metric, and Indonesia around 200,000 tonnes.
+India’s shrimp exports face major competition from Vietnam, Ecuador, and Indonesia.
+In 2024, Vietnam exported around 1.3 million tonnes of shrimp, Ecuador roughly 1.2 million metric, and Indonesia around 200,000 tonnes.
 But these countries have limited production capacity to replace Indian exports to the US.
-Also, while the US tariffs these countries face are lower than that of India, their costs, and hence prices, are higher than that of Indian shrimp exporters.
+Also, while the US tariffs on these countries are lower than that on India, their costs, and hence prices, are higher than that of Indian shrimp exporters.

 (Photo: A shrimp pond in Kerala.
 Courtesy Wikimedia Commons.)